 - Define customer channel preference.

-Understand Customer Pain Points
+Digital Marketing Strategy Step 2: Understand Customer Pain Points

 To better understand your customers’ needs, walk a mile in their shoes to discover their pain points and how you’re able to resolve their issues.

 - What’s the problem?